godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Then we get the center of the screen by dividing the current :ref:`Viewport <class_Viewport>` size in half.
 We then get the ray's origin point and end point using
 ``project_ray_origin`` and ``project_ray_normal`` from the camera.
 If you want to know more about how these functions work, see :ref:`Ray-casting <doc_ray-casting>`.

-Next we send our ray into the space state and see if we get a result.
-We add ourselves and the knife's :ref:`Area <class_Area>` as two exceptions so we cannot carry ourselves or the knife's collision area.
+Next we send the ray into the space state and see if it gets a result.
+We add the player and the knife's :ref:`Area <class_Area>` as two exceptions so the player cannot carry themselves or the knife's collision :ref:`Area <class_Area>`.

-Then we check to see if we got a result back.
+Then we check to see if we got a result back from the ray.
 If we have, we then see if the collider the ray collided with is a :ref:`RigidBody <class_RigidBody>`.

 If the ray collided with a :ref:`RigidBody <class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
-We then set the mode on the :ref:`RigidBody <class_RigidBody>` we collided with to ``MODE_STATIC`` so it's not moved.
+We then set the mode on the :ref:`RigidBody <class_RigidBody>` we collided with to ``MODE_STATIC`` so it does not move.

-Finally, we set its collision layer and collision mask to ``0``.
-This will make it have no collision layer or mask, which will means it will not be able to collide with anything.
+Finally, we set the grabbed :ref:`RigidBody <class_RigidBody>`'s collision layer and collision mask to ``0``.
+This will make the grabbed :ref:`RigidBody <class_RigidBody>` have no collision layer or mask, which will means it will not be able to collide with anything.

 ______

-If ``grabbed_object`` is not ``null``, then we need to throw the :ref:`RigidBody <class_RigidBody>` we're holding.
+If ``grabbed_object`` is not ``null``, then we need to throw the :ref:`RigidBody <class_RigidBody>` the player is holding.

 We first set the :ref:`RigidBody <class_RigidBody>` we holding mode to ``MODE_RIGID``.